cozuya/secret-hitler/README.md

 yarn assign-local-mod
 ```

 Upon seeing the end result in the terminal of `Assigned.` you will know it worked.
-Just refresh your localhost:8080 page at this point and then you will have a local mod to test additional functions of the site in a development mode environment.
+Just refresh your localhost:8080 page at this point and then you will have a local mod to test additional functions of the site with in a development mode environment.

 ## Running in production mode